-This implements a test for strict equality (cf. Section 2.6).
-For instance, the test "[0]==[0]" reduces to True, whereas the test "1==0" reduces to False.
+reduces to True, whereas the test "1==0" reduces to False.
 An equality test with a free variable in one side is delayed in order to avoid an infinite set of solutions for insufficiently instantiated tests like x==y.
-Usually, strict equality is only defined on data terms, i.e., == is not really polymorphic but an overloaded function symbol.
-This could be more precisely expressed using type classes which will be considered in a future version.
+Usually, strict equality is only defined on data terms, i.e., "==" is not really polymorphic but an overloaded function symbol.
+This could be more precisely expressed using type classes which might be considered in a future extensions of Curry.

 Note that $e_1==e_2$ only tests the identity of e_1 and e_2 but never binds one side to the other if it is a free variable.
 This is in contrast to solving the equational constraint $e_1=:=e_2$ which is checked for satisfiability and propagates new variable bindings in order to solve this constraint.
-Thus, in terms of concurrent constraint programming languages [44], == and =:= correspond to ask and tell equality constraints, respectively.
+Thus, in terms of concurrent constraint programming languages [45], == and =:= correspond to ask and tell equality constraints, respectively.